mike-hewitson/fridge-controller-front-end/README.md

 ## Deployment

-Change the environment to point to the right rest server.
+Confirm the environment constants are pointing to the right rest server.
+The build should bring in the production environment from production.json.

 ```
 $ grunt build